About Alabama Media Professionals

 Alabama Media Professionals is a 501(c)(6) organization governed by a member-elected executive committee.
-We serve the interest of professional communicators in many different fields.
-Some of our members are in the news media, some are in marketing, some are in advertising, and some are professors, while others are authors.
-We welcome photographers, linguists, writers, and broadcast professionals.
-Most of our members work in more than one area of communications.
+We serve the interests of professional communicators in various fields.
+Our members span careers, from news media, marketing and advertising to education and book writing.
+We welcome photographers, linguists, writers, social-media specialists, broadcast professionals and more.
+Many of our members work in more than one area of communications.

-As technology changes and print media declines, our organization is providing much-needed guidance through professional development programs and opportunities to learn from each other.
-We promote high standards of performance and professionalism, including through our AMP Annual Communications Contest.
+As communications fields change, our organization provides much-needed guidance through professional-development programs and opportunities to learn from each other.
+We promote high standards of performance and professionalism, particularly through our annual communications contest.

-As has been the case since the 1990s, most of our members are independent professionals who work on a freelance or contract basis.
-Thus, much of our efforts are to advocate for and provide assistance to, these professionals as well as traditionally employed communicators.
+Some of our members are independent professionals who work on a freelance or contract basis.
+We advocate for, and provide assistance to, these professionals as well as traditionally employed communicators.

-In 1959, a group of Alabama women with news-related jobs formed a local affiliate of the National Federation of Press Women.
+In 1959, a group of mostly Mobile-area women with news-related jobs formed an Alabama affiliate of the National Federation of Press Women.
 The goal of the NFPW was to advance women in news media as a national professional organization.

-In the early days, women were excluded from the crime, politics, and other real journalism topics.
-They were relegated to what was called "the women's pages," which was the lifestyle sections of newspapers or lifestyle blogs.
+In the early days, women were excluded from covering crime, politics and similar journalism topics.
+They were relegated to what was called "the women's pages," which were similar to lifestyle sections of newspapers or lifestyle blogs.
 At the time, professional organizations for journalists did not allow women.
-We've come a long way since then.

-By the 1990s, women in the news media were more and more gaining respect as true journalists.
-The needs and concerns of female media professionals came to match that of their male peers.
-In the 1990s, our affiliate changed its name to "Alabama Media Professionals" to reflect our embracing both genders in membership and programs.
-Also, our group attracted more indie communications professionals who did work by contract instead of as salaried employees.
-Services changed to monthly meetings in the Birmingham area instead of state conferences.
+By the 1990s, women in the news media gained more respect as true journalists.
+The needs and concerns of women media professionals came to match those of their men peers.
+In the 1990s our affiliate changed its name to "Alabama Media Professionals" to reflect embracing all genders in membership and programs.
+AMP attracted more freelance communications professionals who did work by contract.
+The group held monthly meetings in the Birmingham area instead of state conferences.